Anna Jantar

 Anna Jantar-Kukulska (born Anna Maria Szmeterling; 10 June 1950 – 14 March 1980) was a Polish singer and the mother of singer Natalia Kukulska.
-She is considered an icon of Polish pop music, and also one of the popular and famous Polish singers of the 1970s.

 Early and personal life

-Jantar was born in Poznań on 10 June 1950, one of two children born to Józef Szmeterling (1925–1997) and Halina, née Surmacewicz (1924–2016).
-On 1 July 1950, she was baptized at the Church of Holy Savior in Poznań, receiving the names Anna Maria.
+Jantar was born in Poznań on 10 June 1950, one of two children born to Hungarian Józef Szmeterling (1925–1997) and Halina, née Surmacewicz (1924–2016).
+On 1 July 1950, she was baptized at the Church of Holy Saviour in Poznań, receiving the names Anna Maria.

-From an early age she showed a talent for singing.
+From an early age, showed a talent for singing.
 For almost three years, she attended a music kindergarten at the State Higher School of Music, where she studied piano.
 At the age of fourteen, she was invited by Piotr Kuźniak to join the big-beat music group Szafir.
 She attended Adam Mickiewicz High School in Poznań, from 1965 to 1969 and Secondary Music School in Poznań.

-In 1969, she passed the exam at the State Theater School in Warsaw, but was not accepted due to priority given to students from working-class and rural families.
+In 1969, she passed the exam at the State Theatre school in Warsaw, but was not accepted due to priority given to students from working-class and rural families.

 Jantar married Polish composer Jarosław Kukulski (26 May 1944 – 13 September 2010) on 11 April 1971; the couple had one child, a daughter, singer Natalia Kukulska.
 A widower after Jantar's 1980 death, he remarried after her death to singer Monika Borys, by whom he had a second child, Piotr.